Six classes of food that provide us the nutrients and functioning agents to keep us healthy are listed below.

 The article goes beyond the six groups of food.
-It covers necessity and sources of fibers in food.
+It describes necessity and sources of fibers in food.
 In addition, the article describes some healthy cooking techniques that result in lesser oil and cholestorel in daily meals.

 There are some affiliate links in this post.
 We will receive an incentive if you use the Amazon affiliate links to purchase anything with no extra cost from your side.